 4.2.2 Optical Emission Lines

 Contrary to the trend in the UV, many of the optical emission lines decrease in strength.
-For example, the emission of [Ar IV] λ4740 with high metallicity is 0. of its emission at low metallicity.
+For example, the emission of [Ar IV] λ4740 with high metallicity is 0.5 of its emission at low metallicity.
 This can be explained through the thermostat effect (AGN3): though abundances increase when metallicity is increased, the amount of coolants also increases (especially in the case of nitrogen) and the cloud decreases in electron temperature.
 Emission line strengths are more strongly dependent on electron temperature than abundance, so the increase in coolants decreases the strength of the emission lines.
-In addition to decreasing in strength with increasing metallicity, the emission of our optical emission lines becomes more concentrated towards the center of the grids
+In addition to decreasing in strength with increasing metallicity, the emission of our optical emission lines becomes more concentrated towards the center of the grids, along ionization parameter = 0.

 As expected, due to our scaling of nitrogen, the nitrogen emission lines increase in strength.
-The peak equivalent width of [N II] λis times higher on the supersolar grids than the subsolar.
+The peak equivalent width of [N II] λ6584 is 40 times higher on the supersolar grids than the subsolar.
 We also see [O III] λ4959 and [O III] λ5007 decrease in strength with increasing metallicity.
 It should also be noted that ([O II] λ3727 + [O III] λλ4959,5007)/Hβ acts as a metallicity indicator ; however, since it does not give a unique solution (because at low metallicities the ratio increases with increasing metallicity and at high metallicities it decreases as the cooling by the IR lines becomes more efficient), it should be analyzed considering other line ratios.

-Notably, sulfur emission lines increase in strength with increasing metallicity, with [S III] λ6312 emitting twice as strongly in our high metallicity simulations (1.2 dex supersolar).
+Notably, sulfur emission lines increase in strength with increasing metallicity, with [S III] λ6312 emitting twice as strongly in our high metallicity simulations (0.9 dex subsolar vs. 1.2 dex supersolar).
 As discussed in Garnett (1989) and later in Kewley and Dopita (2002), the [S II]/[S III] ratio is typically under-predicted by ionization models which produce realistic [O II]/[O III] ratios.
 Garnett suggests that this is due to the uncertainties in model stellar atmosphere fluxes or in the atomic data for sulfur.
 Given these explanations, we should understand the contradictory trend evidenced by sulfur as a systematic error inherent to any ionization model predicting sulfur abundances.

 4.2.3 IR Emission Lines

 IR emission line strengths generally increase with increasing metallicity.
 This is because when the electron temperature of the cloud is low (as in the case of high metallicity), the cooling is shifted from the UV and optical lines.
 As the metallicity continues to increase, the IR lines are able to act as more efficient coolants, decreasing the electron temperature of the cloud Specifically, the mid and far-IR lines dominate the gas cooling (Cormier, Lebouteiller, Madden et al., 2012).
-Consequently, [Ar III] λ7135 emission nearly quadrupled, [S III] λ9069 tripled ith the higher metallicity simulation.
+Consequently, [Ar III] λ7135 emission nearly quadrupled, [O II] λ7325 emission was over 1.5 times as strong, and [S III] λ9069 tripled with the higher metallicity simulation.